 There’s no city-level choice, not that we’d expect it in a network of this size, but US-based users can choose between the East and West coast.
 Those located elsewhere are limited to just one server per country, but excellent performance across the board means this shouldn’t be a problem at all.

 The only obvious holes are in South America (although there is one server in Brazil), the Middle East and Africa.
-Although international speeds were very good in comparison to most providers, users in these regions may wish to opt for a provider offering more comprehensive coverage – HideMyAss! is an excellent choice.
+Although international speeds were very good in comparison to most providers, users in these regions should use a VPN service with more comprehensive coverage – NordVPN is an excellent choice.